-It's at this point you begin to seriously question your life choices at this point!
+It's at this point you begin to seriously question your life choices!

 Nipping inside for a cup of tea is a blessing but you're back out in the cold again soon enough.

 And I don't know about you but days working outside in the winter leave me feeling far more exhausted afterwards than normal.

-So all in all working in the cold is bad news.
+So all in all working in the cold is hard going.

-But the problem is many of us make this situation even worse by not adequately preparing for the cold.
+But the bigger problem is many of us make this situation even worse by not adequately preparing for the cold.

 And as a result end up suffering much more.

-So it's a great idea to learn how to wrap up warm and use the right gear to protect yourself from the cold and elements as much as possible.
+So you need to learn how to wrap up warm and use the right gear to protect yourself from the cold and elements as much as possible.

 Read on and I'll explain how.

-Why You Need To Keep Warm As You Work
+Why You Need To Stay Warm As You Work